 Our products are not intended for human consumption.
 Human consumption is entirely at your own risk.
 K-Eye B.V. does not accept any liability as a result of human consumption.

-Kratom and Tongkat Ali are not on the list of approved Novel foods and novel food ingredients (Regulation (EC) No 258/97).
+We only sell Kratom for laboratory and research purposes.
+Kratom, HHC and Tongkat Ali are not on the list of approved Novel foods and novel food ingredients (Regulation (EC) No 258/97).
 Therefore they cannot be sold for human consumption.
 If you buy these products from us you are aware that these restrictions apply.